sudheerkodali/Arrays-Lists-DSA/README.md

 | 4  | [How-are-resizable-Arrays-Implemented](#)                                                                                                                                |
 | 5  | [Resizable-Arrays-Implementation](#)                                                                                                                                     |
 | 6  | [Resizable-Arrays-complexity-analysis](#)                                                                                                                                |

-Here there are important DSA concepts, one of which is "Arrays and Lists" programming in Java scripting.
-The main concepts are as follows
+<p>Here there are important DSA concepts, one of which is "Arrays and Lists" programming in Java scripting.
+The main concepts are as follows</p>
 <!--<ul>

 <li>what are Arrays and how they are stored <br>